mlevy2525/P3PO/README.md

 # P3-PO: Prescriptive Point Priors for Visuo-Spatial Generalization of Robot Policies

 ## Installation
-The first thing you'll need to do is set up the conda environment and download the submodules.
+The first thing you'll need to do is clone the environment.
+Once this is done you will set up the conda environment and download the submodules.

 - Clone the repository and create a conda environment using the provided `conda_env.yml` file.
 ```